crcdng/tezos_statz/README.md

 - load more transactions when paginate limit (100) is reached while scrolling down
 - add statistics (view)
 - add detail view for transactions
-- implement an address book with known addresses